 However, you don’t have to miss out on Sky’s extensive range of channels as you can access all of them during this period either via Sky Go or its streaming platform NOW TV, which you can install yourself.

 NOW Broadband is still able to connect customers who already have an existing line.
 The provider simply sends new customers a new hub and sets them up remotely.
-For those requiring a new line, diaries open 1st June at the earliest for engineer appointments but this will be reviewed as the situation progresses and vulnerable customers will be prioritised.
+For those requiring a new line, it's the same story that Openreach has laid out.

 NOW TV, on the other hand, is a streaming service and so no engineering work is required.
 This allows customers to get access to the full range of Sky TV content without a need for any equipment installation.